 Oregon officials kill bear because it became "habituated" after humans took selfies with it

 A young black bear was killed after it had been spotted several times near Henry Hagg Lake in Oregon, state wildlife officials said.
-The bear had become "habituated" or accustomed to the area after people left food for it near Scoggins Valley Park, Oregon Department of Fish and Wildlife officials told KOIN.
+The bear had become "habituated" or accustomed to the area after people left food for it near Scoggins Valley Park, Oregon Department of Fish and Wildlife officials told CBS Portland affiliate KOIN-TV.

 The friendly bear had been fed trail mix, sunflower seeds and cracked corn.